Mon1Kode/.github/profile/README.md

 ## Get in Touch 📬

 Ready to bring your mobile app idea to life?
-Contact me to discuss your project and see how MoniKode Mobile Solutions can make it a reality. 💡🤝
+Contact me to discuss your project and see how MoniKode can make it a reality. 💡🤝